 - Teen driver discount — Progressive’s teen driver discount may help keep your rate from increasing significantly after adding a newly licensed driver to your policy.

 - Pay in full discount — You may be able to earn a discount from Progressive if you pay your annual premium upfront and in full, rather than in monthly installments.

 - Deductible savings bank — With Progressive’s deductible savings bank, you may be able to lower your comprehensive or collision insurance deductible by $50 for each policy period where you have no claims.

 Nationwide vs Progressive: online and mobile experience comparison

-Overall, Nationwide and Progressive have good online and mobile experiences.
+Overall, Nationwide and Progressive have highly-rated online and mobile experiences.
 Both companies have an online quote tool, helpful resources and articles, and an easy-to-use interface with simple navigation.

 However, we found that Progressive offers better online tools, like the Name Your Price Tool, which allows you to build a policy that fits your budget.
 Both companies also offer a mobile app that includes standard features.
 Here is a look at the Nationwide vs. Progressive mobile app:

-- App Store (3.5 stars) — If you have an iPhone, you can use Progressive’s mobile app to pay your premiums, get your ID cards, report a claim, get roadside assistance and even start a new insurance quote.
-The app’s score of 3.5 is not great, but most of the ratings are for the company itself, not the actual app experience.
+- App Store (4.6 stars) — If you have an iPhone, you can use Progressive’s mobile app to pay your premiums, get your ID cards, report a claim, get roadside assistance and even start a new insurance quote.
+The app has a high rating of 4.6 out of 5 stars, showing general policyholder satisfaction.